-- Pairing up with another organization = 2 miles
+- Pairing up with another organization = 5 points

-- Each social media post (#COFCCLA) = 1 mile
+- Each social media post (#COFCCLA) = 1 point

-The chapter with the most miles compared to affiliated members will be award the Spirit Stick at the 2017 State Leadership Conference.
+The chapter with the most points compared to affiliated members will be award the Spirit Stick at the 2018 State Leadership Conference.

 2017 Award Recipient: Standley Lake High School